kyma-project/api-gateway/docs/user/tutorials/01-54-secure-workload-extauth-authorization-code-flow.md

     EOF
     ```

-### Expose Your Workload Using APIRule with extAuth
+### Expose Your Workload Using **extAuth** APIRule

 To configure OAuth2 Proxy, expose your workload using APIRule custom resource (CR).
-Configure **extAuth** as the access strategy:
+Configure **extAuth** as the access strategy.

+> [!NOTE]
+> To expose a workload using APIRule in version `v2`, the workload must be a part of the Istio service mesh.
+See [Enable Istio Sidecar Proxy Injection](https://kyma-project.io/#/istio/user/tutorials/01-40-enable-sidecar-injection?id=enable-istio-sidecar-proxy-injection).

 <!-- tabs:start -->
 #### **Kyma Dashboard**